INSIGNEO/AFM_glycocalyx/README.md

 It takes the files saved with AFM1_contactpoint.m as input and give as output the Young's modulus for each indentation depth for each file (saved as .xslx file).

 0. INPUT

-   information about the performed AFM experiment need to be entered by the user

-   indenter radius, input folder and matlab working folder
+   information about the performed AFM experiment need to be entered by the user (indenter radius, input folder and matlab working folder)

 1. open input folder and list file names for next step
 2. initialise output arrays
-3. FOR cycle which opens one file at the time and perform post-processing steps
+3. FOR cycle which opens one file at the time and perform post-processing steps ..1. open file
-  1. open file
-  2. save data from file into arrays
+..2. save data from file into arrays
-  3. find **pointwise Young's modulus for increasing indentation dephts**
-  4. save output for opened file
+..3. find **pointwise Young's modulus for increasing indentation dephts** ..4. save output for opened file
 4. save summary output file for all files